-The House of the Humanities and Social Sciences of the Université Libre de Bruxelles (MSH-ULB, Brussels, Belgium) brings together 10 research teams, including: the Archaeology and Heritage Research Centre, the Observatory of Arab and Muslim Worlds, the Interdisciplinary Centre of Religious and Secular Studies, the Interdisciplinary Research Centre on Gender, Equality and Sexuality, and the Centre of Law History and Legal Archaeology.
+The House of the Humanities and Social Sciences of the Université Libre de Bruxelles (MSH-ULB, Brussels, Belgium) brings together 10 research teams, including: the Archaeology and Heritage Research Centre, the Observatory of Arab and Muslim Worlds, the Interdisciplinary Centre of Religious and Secular Studies, the Interdisciplinary Research Centre on Gender, Equality and Sexuality, and the Centre of Law History and Legal Anthropology.
 All of the MSH-ULB teams pursue interdisciplinary research.

 Role in SfaxForward